 - Proximity to campus: immediete

-Incoming NSE students are required to live on campus and are generally housed in Green Quad.
+Incoming NSE students are required to live on campus and are generally housed in apartment-style housing.
 However, room placement depends on the size of the incoming freshmen class.
 Housing assignments are made at the discretion of University Housing.
 For more information about on-campus housing and what to bring, please visit the University Housing web site at http://www.housing.sc.edu/

 Exceptions are occasionally made for the on-campus living requirement, pending the circumstances.
 It is at the discretion of the USC NSE coordinator to waive this requirement.